Washington Heights, Manhattan: Subway

 Out of these stations, only 175th Street is fully accessible, although the tunnel to the George Washington Bridge Bus Station at its 177th Street exit is not.
 The 168th Street station is accessible only for the entrance to the A and C trains.
 To help residents navigate the steep hills of the neighborhood's northwestern area, the 181st Street and 190th Street IND stations provide free elevator service between Fort Washington Avenue and the Broadway valley below.
 On the northeastern side, the 191st Street station also has an elevator to St. Nicholas Avenue and a tunnel running to Broadway.

-The 181st Street and 190th Street IND stations have several unique entrances and exits, many featuring a stone brick design inspired by the Overlook Terrace cliffside.
+The 181st Street and 190th Street IND stations have several unique entrances and exits, many featuring a stone-brick design inspired by the Overlook Terrace cliffside.
 The 168th Street, 190th Street, and both 181st Street stations are listed on the National Register of Historic Places.
-The 191st Street and 190th Street stations have the distinction of being the deepest in the entire subway system by distance to ground level, at 180 and 140 feet respectively.
+The 191st Street and 190th Street stations have the distinction of being the deepest in the entire subway system by distance to ground level, at 180 and 140 feet, respectively.
 In 1951, researchers from New York University found that the 190th Street station would provide shelter from nuclear fallout.

 Bus

-The following MTA Regional Bus Operations bus routes serve Washington Heights:
+Several MTA Regional Bus Operations bus routes serve Washington Heights: